ws/sendgrid-connect/README.md

 sendgrid-express
 ================

-Express middleware for SendGrid inbound parsing.
+Connect (and therefore Express) middleware for SendGrid inbound parsing.